Intro to Tihoi

 The second campus of St Paul’s, is located on the western side of Lake Taupo, nestled on the edge of the Pureora Forest.

-For two terms of the academic year, Year 10 boys are stripped of modern technology, such as television and mobile phones, and placed into communal living with seven age-mates, regular schooling and outdoor experiences.
+For two terms of the academic year, Year 10 boys leave behind devices and mobile phones to enjoy a digital detox.
+They are placed into communal living with seven age-mates, regular schooling and outdoor experiences.

 Here they learn to live and work together, taking responsibility for their own house-keeping, preparing their own meals on wood-burning stoves and meeting a range of personal and social challenges.

-Each week they spend three days in the outdoors and four days in the classroom where they participate in a rigorous academic programme in all mainstream subjects.
+Each week, the boys spend three days outdoors and four days in the classroom where they study all the mainstream subjects.

 Outdoor pursuits include white water rafting and sea kayaking, sailing, rock climbing, mountain craft, caving, bush survival, tramping, mountain biking, canoeing, abseiling and the high ropes challenge course.
 All Tihoi staff have extensive training and the qualifications needed to supervise outdoor pursuits.